sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 M.karthik Reddy - mandapatikarthikreddy@gmail.com

 # Project descripition
-Q&A system from PDF and text files
+Q&A system from PDF and text files.
+The application provides a user-friendly interface using the Streamlit framework, allowing users to interact with the Q&A functionality seamlessly.The uploaded file is analysed and answers are povided for the asked quation from the file.

 # Problem Statement
 problem  : To study the whole pdf or text file is timne taking process.
 While it is good to resd the whole pdf and text files but it also consumes a lot of time when preparing for exams and when quick